 El Paso is a very large city located in the state of Texas.
 With a population of 681,124 people and 140 constituent neighborhoods, El Paso is the sixth largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, El Paso is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, El Paso isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in El Paso are a mix of both white- and blue-collar jobs.
 Overall, El Paso is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in El Paso who work in office and administrative support (15.48%), sales jobs (11.87%), and management occupations (8.21%).
+There are especially a lot of people living in El Paso who work in office and administrative support (15.78%), sales jobs (11.58%), and management occupations (8.33%).

 The most common language spoken in El Paso is Spanish.
 Other important languages spoken here include English and German.